wp-plugins/fast-page-switch/readme.txt

 === Plugin Name ===
-Contributors: Marc Wiest
+Contributors: marclarr
-Tags: fast, page, switch, admin
+Tags: fast, page, pages, switch, admin, edit
 Requires at least: 4
 Tested up to: 4.2.2
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Save time editing pages in the admin by switching between them faster.
+Save time switching between pages in admin.

 == Description ==

 This plugin adds a metabox to the edit screen for pages.
-The metabox lets you quickly changes between all pages rather than first having to go to the list of pages and finding the one you'd like to edit.
+The metabox lets you quickly switch between all available pages.
+No need to visit "All Pages" first.

 == Changelog ==